Vegan Asparagus Pasta

 Ingredients for Vegan Asparagus Pasta.

 • Asparagus.
 This is the star of the show and the actor responsible for most of the flavor, so look for fresh, crisp, organic asparagus when possible.
-Larger stalks will make for a creamier sauce, but thinner varieties will work in a pinch.

 • Green Peas.
 Make it easy on yourself by opting for frozen peas.
-They’ll go straight into a pot of boiling water, so no need to defrost first.
+They’ll go straight into a pot of boiling water, so no need to defrost them first.

 • Pasta.
 This thick and creamy sauce pairs best with a hollow pasta like penne or cavatappi, but can work with anything you have on hand.
 Use gluten-free pasta if desired.

-How to Make Vegan Asparagus Pasta
+How to Make

 Pea and asparagus mixture in a cup with an immersion blender.